 - Granulated Sugar: Replace with honey, maple syrup, or a sugar substitute like stevia for a different sweetness profile.

-Step One: In a medium-sized bowl, combine the egg yolks and granulated sugar.
+- Step 1: In a medium-sized bowl, combine the egg yolks and granulated sugar.
 Whisk them together until the mixture thickens and becomes smooth.

-Step Three: Slowly add the hot milk to the whipped eggs, tablespoon by tablespoon, allowing the eggs to gradually adjust to the temperature.
+- Step 3: Slowly add the hot milk to the whipped eggs, tablespoon by tablespoon, allowing the eggs to gradually adjust to the temperature.
 Whisk vigorously while adding the milk.

 - Use Fresh Ingredients: Fresh eggs, high-quality milk, and cream make a big difference in flavor and texture.